zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_SLICING.md

 | [5gcn-deployment-slicing.pcap](./results/slicing/pcap/5gcn-deployment-slicing.pcap)        |

 ## 10. UE with multiple S-NSSAIs ##
-OAI 5G CN also supports UE with multiple slice, Appereantly ransimulators that we have validated are does not support UE with multiple slice at a time.
+OAI 5G CN also supports UE with multiple slices, Appereantly the ran simulators, that we have validated, do not support UE with multiple slices at once.

 Hence, we have validated this feature using commercial testing tool [dsTest](https://www.developingsolutions.com/products/about-dstest/).
 This test case is integrated in our [CI pipeline for NSSF](https://jenkins-oai.eurecom.fr/view/CN5G/job/OAI-CN5G-NSSF/) and AMF.
-Pipeline triggers deployement scenario as shown in figure below with two slices.
+Pipeline triggers a deployment scenario as shown in figure below with two slices.
 During PDU session establishment request, AMF queries NSSF for NSI information with appropriate NRF Id.
 And then again corresponding SMF anf UPF is slected in the NSI, based on S-NSSAI provided.
 You can verify this scenario from the [pcap](https://jenkins-oai.eurecom.fr/view/CN5G/job/OAI-CN5G-NSSF/lastSuccessfulBuild/artifact/docker_logs.zip).

 ![Multislice](./images/5gcn_slicing_ue_multislice.png)

 ## 11. Undeploy network ##
 * Use docker-compose down to undeploy network <br/>
+### 11.1.
 Undeploy RAN
 ```bash
 $ docker-compose -f docker-compose-slicing-ransim.yaml down
 Stopping ueransim           ... done